This article is part of a series of tutorials we are developing for professional drone pilots

 This document is to share with you what we have done to quickly build a profitable aerial photography business focused solely on real estate.
 This is not a "real estate photography 101" tutorial as many already exist.
 This is not a get rich quick scheme, we make no guaruntees.
 The hard work is up to you.
 We just hope we can make it easier on you.
 Much easier.
 We promise to keep this document as light on the fluff and as heavy on the details as possible.
 If you have questions or comments we just added a comment section at the very bottom of this page.

 Real Estate offers an exciting opportunity for drone professionals and hobbyists who wish to make money doing something they love.
 What drone real estate photography jobs lack in pay, they make up for in volume.
 In order to maximize profit in this space you will need the right tools and processes to rapidly and safely turn around high quality work.
 You will also need to establish a strong pipeline of new customers.
-You will need to pass the FAA sUAS(part 107) test in order to operate commercially.
-Tips for the test are provided at the end.
+You will need to pass the FAA part 107 test in order to operate commercially.
 Real estate has many nuances that you will need to research and understand.
 The competition is only going to increase.
 Getting established as soon as possible is key.

 Real estate information is controlled by the Multitple Listing Service or MLS.
 There are many MLS’s across the country, each with its own rules and regulations.
 Generally, it's the real estate broker who ultimately has access to the MLS, not the individual real estate agents.
 You will want to research your local MLS’s and find any rules that apply to your business.
 Some important areas include:

 Some MLS's will allow you to become a partner which can open up automations and/or get your website link placed on their page.